Tangerine vs EQ Bank Comparison 2025

 When most people are comparing the best online banking options in Canada, the key number is the interest rate.
 What interest rate can I get in a High Interest Savings Account (HISA)?

-There is simply no comparison when it comes to the long-term interest rate.
+There is simply no comparison between Tangerine and EQ Bank when it comes to the long-term interest rate.

 EQ has always prioritized their long term savings rate and made sure that it stays at the very top of the Canadian rankings or within spitting distance.